NSF IIS/III Algorithms and Software Tools for Epigenetics Research #1302134

 - Polishko, A. and Bunnik, E. M. and Le Roch, K. G. and Lonardi, S..
 "PuFFIN: A Parameter-free Method to Build Nucleosome Maps from Paired-end Reads," BMC Bioinformatics, v.15, 2014, p.
 S11.

 - X. M. Lu, E. M. Bunnik, N. Pokhriyal, S. Nasseri, S. Lonardi, K. G. Le Roch, "Analysis of nucleosome positioning landscapes enables gene discovery in the human malaria parasite Plasmodium falciparum", BMC Genomics, 16 1005, 2015.

-- A. Polishko, M. A. Hasan, W. Pan, E. Bunnik, K. L. Roch, S. Lonardi, "ThIEF: Finding Genome-wide Trajectories of Epigenetics Marks", Proceedings of the Workshop on Algorithms in Bioinformatics (WABI'17), to appear, Boston, MA, 2017
+- A. Polishko, M. A. Hasan, W. Pan, E. Bunnik, K. L. Roch, S. Lonardi, "ThIEF: Finding Genome-wide Trajectories of Epigenetics Marks", Proceedings of the Workshop on Algorithms in Bioinformatics (WABI'17), Boston, MA, 2017

 - This material is based upon work supported by the National Science Foundation under Grant No. 1302134